Dominik1207/energy-paths-2050-Belgium/README.md

 # 🇧🇪 Belgium Energy Scenario – PATHS2050 (PREMISE)

 This repository contains a **user-defined prospective energy scenario for Belgium** implemented in the https://github.com/polca/premise framework.
 It is based on the Belgian **PATHS2050 energy transition scenarios** and enables their integration into prospective life cycle assessment (pLCA).
 PATHS2050 is an energy system study developed by **EnergyVille**, based on the **TIMES-Be model**, which computes **cost-optimal pathways to a near carbon-neutral Belgium by 2050**.
+This repository is build on the Main edition from 2022 (https://perspective2050.energyville.be/results/main-edition-2022).

 The scenarios:
 - are **not forecasts**, but exploratory pathways